latenightcoder-git/java-codes/README.md

 b> the password must be Madhu or Trisha
 Implement above by switch-case only .

 Question 7 : WAP to implement a switch case in java that will take 3 strings and if their length is > 3 ,  then it should greet the user.
-Remember to calculate the length of username in another static method.
+Remember to calculate the length of strings in another static method.

 Question 8 : WAP to print 1-10 using for loop , while loop and do-while loop in 3 different static methods.
 Call them from main and run.